 Maybe you want the emails you draft to project confidence and control, but are nervous about arranging each part in the right order.
 Maybe you’re uncertain as to the best way to say hello.
 Maybe you didn’t grow up speaking English at home; maybe it’s still not the language you dream in.

 Whatever the case, you needn’t worry, because with some practice, writing the perfect professional email will start to feel easy, even automatic.
 Here are some tips to help you get started.

-1 Greet the person you’re writing to.
+1 Greet the person you’re emailing

-It may seem odd to address a stranger on the Internet as Dear, but it’s standard in formal correspondence.
+It may seem odd to address a stranger on the internet as Dear, but it’s standard in formal correspondence.
 Other respectable but less commonplace options include Greetings and Salutations.

 When possible, it’s best to put the recipient’s name.
 Follow it with a comma or colon, as in these examples:

 If you’re not sure whether a woman you’re writing to is Ms. or Mrs., then Ms. is usually the safer option.
 Another solid, gender-neutral approach is to simply put the recipient’s full name:

 - Dear Alex Lee: